IRA dissidents suspected of shooting N Ireland detective

 More than 3,000 people were killed during three decades of violence in Northern Ireland involving Irish republican and British loyalist paramilitaries and U.K. security forces.

 The 1998 Good Friday peace accord largely ended the conflict, known as “the Troubles.”
-Major Catholic and Protestant paramilitary groups gave up violence and disarmed, but small IRA splinter groups continue to mount sporadic attacks.
+Major Catholic and Protestant paramilitary groups gave up violence and disarmed, but small IRA splinter groups continue to mount sporadic attacks on security forces.

+In November, a homemade bomb exploded under a police car in the town of Strabane.
+The two officers inside escaped injury.

+In April 2019, journalist Lyra McKee was shot dead while reporting on rioting in Londonderry, also known as Derry.
+The New IRA said one of its gunmen hit her by accident while targeting police.

+The last fatal attack on a police officer in Northern Ireland was the April 2011 killing of Constable Ronan Kerr, who died when a booby-trap bomb exploded under his car in Omagh.

-Omagh is the site of Northern Ireland’s deadliest attack, an August 1998 car bombing that killed 29 people.
+Omagh was also the site of Northern Ireland’s deadliest attack, an August 1998 car bombing that killed 29 people.
 A dissident republican group called the Real IRA claimed responsibility for that attack.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.